First Year: The Global City

 Writing the City (HON 101E)

-This course examines the numerous ways writing is used as an instrument of power within urban environments.
-We will scrutinize key texts produced by activists and radicals -- both within and outside academic institutions -- to better understand the rhetorical strategies and styles that shape and influence the cities we inhabit and how we can better use these strategies in academic environments.
+This section of the Global City examines the numerous ways writing is used as an instrument of power within urban environments.
+We will scrutinize key texts produced by activists and radicals—both within and outside academic institutions—to better understand the rhetorical strategies and styles that shape and influence the cities we inhabit and how we can better use these strategies in academic environments.

 Dr. Eric Rodriguez